-Three probation officers operate the County Reentry and Supervision Program.
+The Valley Oak Youth Academy program.
+Probation officers operate the VOYA Program's reentry and supervision program.
 Youth reentering the community from a long-term Court commitment in the local Youth Detention Facility are placed on one of three specialized caseloads.
-At point of commitment, the officers and program staff begin an orientation phase wherein the youth are educated about what to expect once they are committed to the YDF program, how their program will progress, and the opportunities that lie therein.
-Three months prior to community re-entry, the assigned officer convenes a re-entry team to begin transition and case planning.
-The officer meets with the youth at YDF and coordinate efforts with the reentry team which includes facility staff.
-Upon reentry, the officer provides supervision, services and support to the youth in the areas of treatment, housing and education/vocation opportunities.
-Youth also meet with an eligibility specialist through partnership with the Probation's Adult Day Reporting Centers.
+At point of commitment, the officers and program staff begin an orientation phase wherein the youth are educated about what to expect once they are committed to the VOYA program, how their program will progress, and the opportunities that lie therein.
+Three months prior to community re-entry, the assigned officer convenes a re-entry team meeting to begin transition and case planning.
+The officer meets with the youth at YDF to coordinate efforts with the reentry team which includes facility staff.
+Upon reentry, the youth are guided by their VOYA Re-entry officers to ensure completion of re-entry goals, compliance with probation conditions, and assist with any unforeseen barriers to the youth's progress.
+The officers assist the youth in providing services and support in areas of housing, education/vocation opportunities, treatment and counseling, and mentorship.